 Execution of InspectCode results in an XML file with code issues found within the specified scope (the whole solution or particular projects).
 The XML comprises two parts:

-- The list of found issues where each issue has its type and place in a file.
-The issues are grouped by projects.
+- The list of found issues grouped by projects, where each issue has the following attributes:

 How the output should be processed is up to you.
 But here are a couple of recommended next steps: transform the output to an HTML report, or generate some messages on your continuous integration (CI) server based on number and types of detected issues.